 The department has study areas for graduate students.
-These study areas are shared by all graduate students.
+These study areas (S-168 ESC for Food Science and C-263 for all) are shared by all graduate students.
 Please keep study areas clean and organized and do not store your belongings in them.
 You can get access codes to the copy room and small conference room from the department secretary (Lynette Johnson, S-221 ESC).